enricollen/TravelTales/README.md

 Explore the innovative TravelTales system, a solution balancing in-car entertainment with driver safety.
 Leveraging AI and ML, TravelTales provides personalized conversation prompts, enhancing the overall driving experience. 🚀

-Introducing TravelTales, an in-car conversation recommendation system.
-Using AI, ML, and voice recognition, it creates personalized conversation prompts for an engaging and safe journey.

 ## State of the Art
 Delve into conversation engagement monitoring, drawing inspiration from Morreale et al.'s multimodal approach.
 Our project adopts a similar strategy, integrating audio sentiment, speech rate, and video sentiment for dynamic engagement estimation.